peet1126/memory-game/README.md

 3. Card check function
   * Flip card over when clicked
   * Remember if it is click 1 or -1
-  * If pick 1 and pick -1 are equal keep cars fase up
+  * If pick 1 and pick -1 are equal keep cars face up
   * Else flip both cards back over after 2 seconds
 4. Card matches
   * Remove the event listener after a card match